Coronavirus: Former French President Valery Giscard d'Estaing dies of COVID at 94 | DW | 02.12.2020

 Former French President Valery Giscard d'Estaing died on Wednesday at age 94, due to complications arising from COVID-19.

-He ruled France from 1974 to 1981, and had recently been hospitalized several times last month due to heart problems.
-Giscard d'Estaing died "surrounded by his family" at his estate, according to AFP.
+He ruled France from 1974 to 1981, and was hospitalized several times last month due to heart problems.
+Giscard d'Estaing died "surrounded by his family" at his estate, according to Agence France-Presse.

-He was known for his efforts to modernize French society, including allowing divorce by mutual consent, lowering the age of being considered a major from 21 to 18, and legalizing abortion.
+He was known for his efforts to modernize French society, including allowing divorce by mutual consent, lowering the voting age from 21 to 18, and legalizing abortion.

-Valéry Giscard d'Estaing also fought for the unification of Europe.
+Valéry Giscard d'Estaing also campaigned for the unification of Europe.
 He worked together with former German Chancellor Helmut Schmidt for a close Franco-German friendship.
-They laid the foundation for the common European currency, the Euro.
+Together, they laid the foundation for the common European currency, the Euro.

 The G7 meetings of western heads of state are also based on his initiative.